 - Pour into cupcake liners, and leave ~1″ of room from the top.

-- Bake for 18-20 minutes, until a knife inserted into the center of a cupcake comes out clean.
+- Cook for 18-20 minutes, or until a knife pushed into such a cupcake comes out dry.

 - Heat the heavy cream in the microwave or on the stovetop until simmering and pour it over the chocolate.
 Let it sit for one minute.